gannavarapu-priya/AI-Powered-Financial-Data-Insights-Tool/README.md

 Screenshots of the app are in the Outputs folder.
 - app.png -> look of the page
-- micrsoft.png -> microsoft company question
+- micrsoft.png -> microsoft company question and answer.
-- amazon.png ->  amazon company question
+- amazon.png ->  amazon company question and answer.
-- apple.png ->  apple company question
+- apple.png ->  apple company question and answer.
-- meta.png -> meta company question
+- meta.png -> meta company question and answer.

 ---